Contact Debby for web and mobile UX strategy and design.

 Deborah A. Levinson bridges gaps between the design, engineering, and communications worlds, with over 20 years of experience helping these groups develop well-organized and intuitive sites and applications.
 As a principal at Nimble Partners, she provided expert UX design and consultation, usability testing, and content assessment to software companies, higher education, and nonprofit institutions.

-Debby is an MIT graduate, and in addition to co-writing Visual Usability: Principles and Practices for Designing Digital Applications, co-authored The MIT Guide to Teaching Web Site Design.
-She also teaches responsive web coding to undergraduate design students at Northeastern University.
+Debby is an MIT graduate, and in addition to co-writing Visual Usability: Principles and Practices for Designing Digital Applications, co-authored Build Your First Web App (Sterling Publishing, 2017) and The MIT Guide to Teaching Web Site Design (MIT Press, 2001).

 Digital interfaces rely on visual design to communicate – layout, type, color, and imagery, along with controls and affordances.
 We've written Visual Usability: Principles and Practices for Designing Digital Applications to help teams design and evaluate visual user interfaces using a common language grounded in how people perceive and interpret what they see.

 Each chapter offers guidance on how to make strategic decisions about layout, type, color, imagery, and controls and affordances that will bridge the gap between beautiful and useful applications.